 • Species - Species of animal

-• Origin State - The state the animal(s) originated
+• Origin State - State the animal(s) originated

-• Owner Information - The first and/or last name of the Owner/Consignor
+• Owner Information - First and/or last name of the Owner/Consignor

-• Issuing Veterinarian - The first and/or last name of the issuing veterinarian
+• Issuing Veterinarian - First and/or last name of the issuing veterinarian

 If a certificate type was chosen, more advanced Search options are available, which include the following:

-• Premises ID - The Premises ID of the origin of the animal(s)
+• Premises ID - Premises ID of the origin of the animal(s)

-• Carrier Information - The first/last/business name of the carrier of the animal(s)
+• Carrier Information - First/last/business name of the carrier of the animal(s)

-• Origin Information - The first/last/business name of the origin of the animal(s)
+• Origin Information - First/last/business name of the origin of the animal(s)

-• Destination Information - The first/last/business name of the destination of the animal(s)
+• Destination Information - First/last/business name of the destination of the animal(s)

-• Animal/Animal Group Name - The name of the animal/animal group
+• Animal/Animal Group Name - Name of the animal/animal group

 • Animal ID - Additional IDs of the animal(s)